Charge from President Emeritus Ronald R. Thomas

 The University of Puget Sound's campus is our most valuable and distinctive asset.
 It is our link to the past and our key to the future.
 Our responsibility is to invest in it wisely and care for it responsibly.

 We will charge ourselves and our master planning consultants not just with thinking about our campus footprint, and about where we might expand, what facilities we might need, where they should be sited, how the campus should look and function as a community itself — we will do all these things — but we will also address the key question of how the campus strategically fits into this community, and how we can take full advantage of our unique natural and urban location.
-The key issue for us is to determine how our campus can be made into a greater asset for us and our community.
+The key issue for us is determining how our campus can be made into a greater asset for our community and us.